So, I found another short story I turned in as assignment for the online creative writing course I took.

 “Go where?”
 I asked, mortified.

-It took me no time to get the gist.
-Oh dear, my knight in shining armour was only the driver of a popular wealthy man.
+My jaw dropped.
+It took me no time to get the gist that my knight in shining armour was the driver of a popular wealthy man.
 I had mistakenly judged a book by its cover.

 PS: It’s fiction but truly, we have all been there, misjudging based on stereotypes and prejudices, haven’t we?
 Hmm…